dijksterhuis/cleverSpeech/README.md

 ### cleverSpeech top-level project structure

-- `.jenkins` contains the groovy script used by a local Jenkins instance to build and run experiments.
+- `.jenkins` contains the groovy scripts used by a local Jenkins instance to build and run experiments.
 - `./bin/` contains shell scripts to get audio sample data and (hopefully) DeepSpeech data files.
-- `./cleverspeech/` is the main package used to design and run attacks.
+- [`./cleverspeech/`](https://github.com/dijksterhuis/cleverspeech-py) is the main package used to design and run attacks.
 - `./docker/` contains the files needed to build docker images.
 - [`./experiments/`](https://github.com/dijksterhuis/cleverspeech-exp) has all the definitions for different attacks/experiments.
 Includes additional code for some experiments which extends the